Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 3. Prep the Wall

 Hold the wood brace against the wall, using a level, ensure that it is straight and level.
 Use a nail to scratch, or pencil to mark the wall by placing it through each of the three pre-drilled holes in the brace.
 If you are lucky enough that at least one of the holes matches up with a stud, great.
 But they probably won't.
-Drill a hole at each the marks and install plastic wall anchors.
+Drill a hole at each mark and install plastic wall anchors.

 4. Install the Brace

 Hold the brace against the wall so that the holes in the brace align with the holes in the wall.
-Use the center hole to place a screw and tighten so that it is snug but can still be moved.
+Use the center hole to place a screw and tighten it so that it is snug but can still be moved.
 Place a level on top of the brace.
 The brace should be able to pivot on the center screw to achieve level.
 Attach another screw and recheck for level.
 Insert the third and final screw.
 You now have a brace that will support the weight of the mirror while it is installed.

 5. Prep the Mirror